 - Use a humidifier.

-- Use a Neti pot to flush the sinuses.
+- Use a Neti pot or saline squeeze bottle to flush the sinuses.

 To help ease sinus pain or pressure:

 - Avoid temperature extremes, sudden changes in temperature, and bending forward with your head down.

 Most of the time, antibiotics are not needed for acute sinusitis.
 Most of these infections go away on their own.
 Even when antibiotics do help, they may only slightly reduce the time it takes for the infection to go away.
 Antibiotics are more likely to be prescribed sooner for: